Government of Kuwait

-Kuwait is an emirate with a political system consisting of an appointed judiciary, appointed government (dominated by the Al Sabah ruling family), and nominally elected parliament.
+Kuwait is an emirate.
+The Emir of Kuwait, a hereditary monarch from the Al Sabah ruling family appoints the prime minister (who is always a royal) and other members of government, as well as members of judicial, police and financial institutions.

 Executive branch

 The Constitution of Kuwait was approved and promulgated on 17 November 1962.

 Government

 The prime minister chooses the cabinet of ministers, which form the government.
 The prime minister is a member of the ruling family and is appointed by the Emir.